 James 4:7-8 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 Draw nigh to God, and He will draw nigh to you.
 Cleanse your hands, ye sinners, and purify your hearts, ye doubleminded.

 The principle here, brethren, is if we want help from God, we have to draw close to Him.
 Simple principle.
 We cannot have one foot in the world, and one foot with God.
 We have to totally want to be with God.
 We must come to Him with a strong desire to clean ourselves from any iniquity.
 Not only that, but we must desire to really change our heart.
-We must be aware that our heart is deceitful (Jeremiah 17:9) and indeed is capable of being double minded.
+We must be aware that our heart is deceitful (Jeremiah 17:9) and indeed is capable of being double-minded.
 We have to be on our toes and fight against it.

 James 4:9 Be afflicted and mourn and weep.
 Let your laughter be turned to mourning, and your joy to heaviness.

 I think we sometimes read over these words, and do not stop to consider them.
 The word "afflicted" here, means to endure hardship.
 We are really to consider what we have done, or how lax we have become, and feel true distress over it.
-Though we may not be laughing over our flaws, what James is after here is that we must truly be serious about coming before God and indeed be in heaviness regarding our calling.
+Though we may not be laughing over our flaws, what James is after here is that we must truly be serious about coming before God and indeed be in heaviness regarding our falling short.
 It is not something light, it is something very serious.

 James 4:10 Humble yourselves in the sight of the Lord, and He shall lift you up.

-We are to truly humble ourselves before God with fasting and repentance.
+We are to truly humble ourselves before God with fasting and true repentance.
 We must stop and consider that though we may have injured somebody else, the true sin that we have committed is against God.
 Psalm 51 "Against you, and you only, have I sinned."
 God's laws had been broken.
 This is what God wants us to understand.
 After we have done this, and we are again right with God, He will exalt us and lift us up from our discouraged condition.

 Thus the first step to thwarting Satan's imaginations and lies, is to truly draw close to God with the various tools we have been given to use.